jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     >    self.assertIsNone(functions.function_a("a"))
     E    AttributeError: module 'functions' has no attribute 'function_a'

-  which I will add to the list of Exceptions encountered
+  which I add to the list of Exceptions encountered

   .. code-block:: python